enso-managers/home/tools/manual-sheet2reqif.md

 However, some terms including “requirement”, “feature”, “annotation”, “user-story” and “pain-point“ are interpreted correctly by the tool and replaced by an ontology term.

-For example, if an Excel file has the file name "Project-name {Requirement}.xslx" and it contains two worksheets named "Functions {User Story}" resp.
+For example, if a  file has the file name "Project-name {Requirement}.xslx" and it contains two worksheets named "Functions {User Story}" resp.
 "Constraints", a resource-class with the title "User-Story" replaced by "SpecIF:UserStory" is assumed for the first worksheet and a resource-class with the title "Requirement" replaced by "IREB:Requirement"